shwanpla/ME-405-Term-Project/docs/time_trials.rst

    - Higher motor duty cycles throughout the course
    - Requires redesigning the scheduler task timing and tuples
    - Need to ensure control loop runs fast enough for increased speeds
+   - At the current speed (50mm/s), detouring to cups takes >3 seconds (negating the 3-second bonus).
+Higher speeds will make cup collection worthwhile.

 **2. Optimize IR Sensor Readings**
    - Current IR sensor polling may be limiting responsiveness